A Distant Trumpet—Troy Donahue, Suzanne Pleshette, James Gregory, Diane McBain, Claude Akins, William Reynolds (1964; Dir: Raoul Walsh)

 Hazard is summoned to Washington, where he is awarded the Medal of Honor for his feat and promoted to captain long before he otherwise would have been.
 Feeling betrayed, however, he and Quait both resign in an attempt to get Pres.
 Chester Arthur to reverse some of the decisions made.
 In the end, Capt.
 Hazard is shown commanding Fort Delivery and married to Kitty Mainwaring.

 Troy Donahue and Suzanne Pleshette had enjoyed success with 1962’s Rome Adventure, and Warner Bros. apparently thought their casting in this cavalry tale would appeal to younger audiences.
-The year this film was released, Donahue (real name: Merle Johnson) and and Pleshette were married in January and divorced in September.
-(Donahue was married four times, and none of the marriages lasted longer than a couple of years.)
+The year this film was released, Donahue (real name: Merle Johnson) and Pleshette were married in January and divorced in September.
+(Donahue was married four times, and none of the marriages lasted longer than a couple of years.
+In Hollywood he was widely known to be gay, although the general public didn’t share that knowledge until later in his life.)
 Donahue was very attractive in a blonde, hunky sort of way, but as an actor he was limited, and his film career was entering its downhill side as his limitations became more apparent.
 The romantic triangle in this film looks doomed from the start, with the fiancée (Diane McBain) played rather unattractively.
 Neither 77-year-old director Walsh nor star Donahue would ever make another western; Suzanne Pleshette would show up again in a few years in the comedy Support Your Local Gunfighter (1971), with James Garner and Jack Elam.